 Robert Wood Johnson Grant

-School Earns Sixth Round of Scholarships From Robert Wood Johnson Foundation New Careers in Nursing Program
+School Earned Seventh Round of Scholarships From Robert Wood Johnson Foundation New Careers in Nursing Program

-Program Supports Effort to Expand and Diversify the Nursing Workforce
+Program Supported Effort to Expand and Diversify the Nursing Workforce

-The UR School of Nursing is the only nursing school in the country to receive all six rounds of funding for both its bachelor’s and master’s accelerated programs.
+The UR School of Nursing is the only nursing school in the country to receive all seven rounds of funding for the accelerated programs.

-During the 2013-2014 academic year, the School will receive $130,000 to support 13 students in the accelerated bachelor’s and master’s programs for non-nurses (APNN).
+The School received $130,000 to support 13 students in the accelerated bachelor’s and master’s programs for non-nurses (APNN).
 The APNN is designed for students who already have degrees in other fields, and are interested in pursuing a second career in nursing.
 It attracts men and women from a broad range of cultures and backgrounds who have been traditionally underrepresented in the field of nursing.

 “At this time when the nation’s need for highly educated nurses is growing, we are delighted to be able to support nursing students who will bring diverse and valuable perspectives to the field, and become capable, culturally-competent nurses,” said David Krol, MD, MPH, FAAP, RWJF senior program officer.
 “NCIN is not only helping these students succeed in school, it is helping prepare the nursing workforce to meet the challenges that lie ahead.”